xhan1236/xianru-han.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. candidate in the Department of Agricultural and Resource Economics at the University of Maryland.
-I am an environmental and energy economist with a major focus on the distributional effect of environmental policy and heterogeneous responses to environmental risk.
+I am an Assistant Professor in the Division of Development and Governance, School of Humanities and Social Science, at The Chinese University of Hong Kong, Shenzhen.
+I am an environmental and energy economist whose research focuses on how regulatory signals, policy design, and enforcement shape behavior, markets, and distributional outcomes.
+My work combines causal inference methods with administrative, market, and satellite data to analyze heterogeneous responses to environmental risks and policy interventions.